hashicorp/prebuild-webpack-plugin/README.md

 | `pattern`                | `string`  | A [minimatch](https://github.com/isaacs/minimatch) glob pattern.
 Matched files are provided as the last parameter to the `build` option. |
 | `options`                | `object`  | All valid object properties are documented [here](https://github.com/isaacs/node-glob#option).                                           |
 | `addFilesAsDependencies` | `boolean` | Flag indicating whether or not to explicitly add matched files to webpack's dependency tree.                                             |

+### clearCacheOnUpdate

+> `boolean` | optional | default: `false`

+This plugin will read matched files on initial bootup only, at the moment.
+As such, if you add a new file to the tree, there may be issues with getting it to respond properly to updates without restarting your build process.
+If you set this option to `true`, the plugin will re-read the file tree every time a watch update event triggers.
+This will incur a reasonably large performance penalty, but properly handle newly added files consistently.